 STEP 1: Juice 6 oranges and zest four oranges.
-Since the amount of juice from each orange can vary, it’s a good idea to have a small bottle of no pulp orange juice on hand just in case you need a little extra orange juice.
+Since the amount of juice from each orange can vary, it’s a good idea to have a small bottle of no-pulp orange juice on hand just in case you need a little extra orange juice.

-You’ll need 1 oz orange juice for the chocolate ganache and 2 cups of orange juice for the cake mixture.
+You’ll need 1 oz of orange juice for the chocolate ganache and 2 cups of orange juice for the cake mixture.
 You’ll also need 2-3 tablespoons extra orange juice to mix later with the baking soda.
 Set aside the zest and the orange juice separately.

 STEP 2: Prepare the chocolate ganache so that it has time to cool while you make the cake.
 In a small saucepan, add the whipping cream on low heat.
-Once the cream is warm, add in the icing sugar.
+Once the cream is warm, add the icing sugar.
 Stir well together.
 Then break the chocolate bark into smaller pieces or mix in the chocolate chips with the cream.

-STEP 3: Once the chocolate and the cream have been mixed together, add in 2 tablespoons of unsalted butter.
+STEP 3: Once the chocolate and the cream have been mixed together, add 2 tablespoons of unsalted butter.
 Stir until it is melted in with the chocolate and cream.
 Keep the mixture on low heat so that the chocolate doesn’t burn.

 STEP 4: Use a zester to zest the outside of one orange.
-Try not to get too much of the white part “the pith” since it’s usually bitter.
+Try not to get too much of the white part, “the pith,” since it’s usually bitter.
 Then add in the fresh orange zest and orange juice.

 STEP 5: Let the chocolate ganache simmer on low heat for about 5 minutes.
 Then remove from heat and set aside to cool.